consideRatio/jupyterhub-idle-culler/README.md

 such as if a server is running code or similar.

-The user server's kernel activity, which impacts the decisions made by jupyterhub-idle-culler, can in turn can be influenced by a kernel manager that can be configured to cull kernels running within the user server.
+The user server's kernel activity, which impacts the decisions made by jupyterhub-idle-culler, can in turn be influenced by a kernel manager that can be configured to cull kernels running within the user server.
 See the [Jupyter Notebook server documentation](https://jupyter-notebook.readthedocs.io/en/stable/config.html#options)